dagdpz/rs-fMRI-afni-macaque/README.txt

 But to give a brief overview:
 - !Use '-h' as an options for the commands to view all options and their explanations!
-- first run 'dcm2bids_scaffold', this command will create empty folders for the bids structure such as code (for the config file zou will create later), sourcedata, etc.
+- first run 'dcm2bids_scaffold', this command will create empty folders for the bids structure such as code (for the config file you will create later), sourcedata, etc.
-- move your DICOM data into the sourcedata folder
+- move your DICOM data into the sourcedata folder; it is fine to copy entire directories, does not need to be raw unordered dicoms
 - run 'dcm2bids_helper', this command creates json files that you can extract information from to create a config file.
 This step has to be done manually as you need to find unique identifiers for the different NIFTI files you want to create.
 Three examplary config files are provided and labeled according to their corresponding data
 - after you manually created your config file, you run 'dcm2bids' where you specify the created config file among others. this command creates the final bids structure in the directory you specified and converts the Dicom files to NIFTI files

 The script 'dcm2bids_scaffold_helper.tcsh' runs dcm2bids_scaffold and dcm2bids_helper. the script 'dcm2bids_conv' is an exmaple of a dcm2bids command which creates the bids structure and then moves the bids directory to the data_basic folder where the analysis with the run_* scripts continues.